-You must be resident in your new property no later than 19th January 2024 for secondary school applications, and 6th March 2024 for primary school applications, for your new address to be used for allocation purposes.
-To be able to use your new address when allocating places, we must have received the evidence by this date.
+You must be resident in your new property no later than 17th January 2025 for secondary school applications, and 6th March 2025 for primary school applications, for your new address to be used for allocation purposes.
+To be able to use your new address when allocating places, we must have received, and be satisfied with, the evidence by this date.